saharj/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   It matches the url without rendering the Route
 1. How would you explain form validation to someone who has never programmed before?
+   It would check if inputs follow the rules.
+Like if an input is requiered, it would check if the user have filled it.
+If the validation doesn't pass, the page would complain to the user, and will ask them for fix it.
 1. In 1-2 sentences, define end to end testing.
    End to end testing mimics the whole experience a user will have. from opening the page to being able to click or navigate through pages.